The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 9. Split shipments are used to fulfill orders from multiple fulfillment locations.
 Each split shipment method changes how an order is fulfilled.
 Depending on your individual needs and logistics, one or more of these methods may not be feasible.
 Visit the Action fields table, for more information on each of these fields and examples.

-• Set Allow-Split-Shipments to Yes.
+• Set the Order Level Split Shipments field to Yes.

-• Set Allow-Item-Level-Split-Shipments to Yes.
+• Set the Item Level Split Shipments field to Yes.

-• Set Allow-Partial-Fill to Yes.
+• Set the Allows Partial Fulfillment field to Yes.

-10. Set Exclude-items to No.
+10. Set the Item exclusions field to No.

 Example 2 - Create a price rule for items under a set cost